Creamy Potato Kielbasa and Kale Soup

 The inspiration behind this recipe:

 Creamy Potato, Kielbasa and Kale Soup is a twist on a recipe I “married” into.
 My mother-in-law, Shirley, makes an amazing potato and cabbage soup that we absolutely love!
 We make it at least once every winter.
-I talk about my mother-in-law’s potato and cabbage soup in this post for Parmesan Roasted Cabbage Wedges.
+I talk about my mother-in-law’s potato and cabbage soup in this post for Baked Cabbage Wedges.

 Here’s my interpretation!